Giovanni Sartori: Academic career

-In 2015, he received a Mexican venera of the Order of the Aztec Eagle from president Enrique Peña Nieto.

-He has received doctor Honoris Causa from the University of Genoa, 1992; Georgetown University, Washington D.C.,1994; University of Guadalajara, 1997; University of Buenos Aires, 1998; Complutense University of Madrid, 2001; University of Bucharest, 2001; University of Athens.

-Since 2004, the American Political Science Association (APSA) Organized Section for Qualitative and Multi-Method Research gives the Giovanni Sartori Book Award annually to "honors Giovanni Sartori's work on qualitative methods and concept formation, and especially his contribution to helping scholars think about problems of context as they refine concepts and apply them to new spatial and temporal settings."

-Research

-Sartori's interests were wide-ranging, but his lasting contributions were largely on political parties, constitutional design, and perhaps most significantly, concept analysis.

 On concepts

 Sartori was deeply interested in the formation, analysis, and use of political concepts.
 He observed that political science, for better or worse, lacked the coordination in terminology that he presumed to exist in the physical and biological sciences.
 He encouraged a more "intentional" use of concepts, with the objective of furthering a shared understanding of ideas.
 In 1970, he and others established the first permanent research committee of the newly created International Political Science Association (IPSA).
 The committee, Research Committee on Concepts and Methods (RC 01), was intended to ameliorate the "Tower of Babel problem" in political science, and is still active.

-Sartori's 1970 article "Concept Misformation in Comparative Politics" published in The American Political Science Review is prominent in the field, leading Gary Goertz to write, "There are few articles in political science that deserve the predicate "classic," but Sartori's ... merits the label."
+Sartori's 1970 article "Concept Misformation in Comparative Politics" published in The American Political Science Review is prominent in the field, leading Gary Goertz to write, "There are few articles in political science that deserve the predicate 'classic,' but Sartori's ... merits the label."
+In his article, Sartori presented the notion of a Ladder of abstraction, which captured how any concept can shift from abstract to concrete by adding properties to it and vice versa.
+Sartori used the ladder to explore the problem of abstract concepts traveling between fields of information and might be stretched beyond meaning.
 Sartori's notions of "conceptual traveling" (the application of a concept from one case to a new case) and "conceptual stretching" (the mismatch that happens when a concept does not fit a new case) is influential in social science methodology.
 Conceptual stretching is frequently used as a criticism of studies that employ large-N quantitative analysis.

 On parties and party systems

-Sartori's Parties and Party Systems: A Framework for Analysis (1976) is a book that is seen as having as "outstanding, lasting significance to the field" on study on political parties.
-The book provides a comprehensive and authoritative approach to the classification of party systems.
+Sartori's Parties and Party Systems: A Framework for Analysis (1976) provides a comprehensive and authoritative approach to the classification of party systems.
+It is see having as "outstanding, lasting significance to the field" on study on political parties.